-This is the Academy's 26th annual report on workers' compensation benefits, costs, and coverage.
-This report presents new data on state and federal workers' compensation programs for 2021 and updated estimates for 2017-2020.
+This is the Academy's 27th annual report on workers' compensation benefits, costs, and coverage.
+This report presents new data on state and federal workers' compensation programs for 2022 and updated estimates for 2018-2021.
 The updated estimates replace estimates in the Academy's prior reports.
 This report shows five-year trends in benefits, costs, and coverage, as have been reported in prior years.
-However, this report also shows the one-year change in data between 2020 and 2021 to highlight the year-over-year changes in benefits, costs, and cover- age related to the adaptation of the COVID-19 pandemic.
+However, this report also shows the annual changes in data between 2020 and 2022 to highlight year-over-year trends in benefits, costs, and coverage related to the COVID-19 pandemic.
 Statistical data for Puerto Rico and other U.S. territories are not included in this report.
 Detailed descriptions of the methods used to produce the estimates in this report are available online at nasi.org.

 The Academy and its expert advisors are continually seeking ways to improve the report and to adapt estimation methods to track new developments in workers' compensation programs.
-Despite the Academy's continued efforts to improve the quality of its estimates, there are data limitations which we acknowledge in the report.
-It is important to note, for example, that our estimates of workers' compensation costs do not capture the full cost of work-related injuries paid by employers through insurance programs or other payments made outside the workers' compensation reporting system.
-Nor do our estimates capture the uncompensated economic and human costs of work-related injuries, illnesses, and fatalities borne by workers, families, and communities.
+Despite the Academy's continued efforts to improve the quality of its estimates, there are data limitations which we acknowledge throughout the report.
+Our estimates, for example, do not capture the uncompensated economic and human costs of work-related injuries, illnesses, and fatalities borne by workers, families, employers, and communities.
 These costs are significant but beyond the scope of this report.
 Similarly, the report does not attempt to measure any sorts of discrimination or inequities that may exist within state systems, and any costs associated with these two factors.
 Finally, the report does not evaluate the degree to which workers' compensation programs are meeting key objectives, such as: preventing work-related injuries and illnesses; compensating injured workers adequately; rehabilitating injured workers; and returning injured workers to work affordably.

-The audience for the Academy's annual report on workers' compensation includes: actuaries; insurers; journalists; business and labor leaders; employee benefit specialists; federal and state policymakers; students; and researchers working in universities, government, and private consulting firms.
+The audience for the Academy's annual report on workers' compensation includes: actuaries; insurers; journalists; students; business and labor leaders; employee benefit specialists; federal and state policymakers; and researchers working in universities, government, and private consulting firms.
 The data from some tables are also published by the National Safety Council (NSC) (in Injury Facts), by the Employee Benefit Research Institute (in Employee Benefit News, Fundamentals of Employee Benefit Programs) and by the SSA (in the Annual Statistical Supplement to the Social Security Bulletin).

 The Academy's estimates inform state and federal policymakers in numerous ways.
 The federal Centers for Medicare & Medicaid Services (CMS), for example, uses the data in estimates and projections of health care spending in the United States.
 The National Institute for Occupational Safety and Health (NIOSH) uses the data to track the costs of workplace injuries in the United States.
 The International Association of Industrial Accident Boards and Commissions (IAIABC)-the organization of state and provincial agencies that administer workers' compensation programs-uses the information to track and compare the performance of workers' compensation programs in the U.S. and Canada.
-The National Foundation for Unemployment Compensation and Workers' Compensation uses the data as part of its comparison of state workers' compensation programs in its annual workers' compensation fiscal bulletin.
+The National Foundation for Unemployment

+Compensation and Workers' Compensation uses the data as part of its comparison of state workers' compensation programs in its annual workers' compensation fiscal bulletin.